tetratelabs-attic/getenvoy.io/site/content/platforms/envoy/macos.md

 ## Requirements ##

 To install Envoy, you need to have installed [Homebrew](https://brew.sh/).
-The package is only tested in latest macOS release.
+The package is only tested in macOS 10.14.

 ## Installation ##